Royal Pavilion

 The Royal Pavilion (also called the Brighton Pavilion) is one of Brighton’s top attractions and it attracts around 400,000 visitors each year.
 It is a stunning example of the style of exotic design popular during the Regency period.

-Rooms open to visitors include the banqueting room, the great kitchen, the music room, the royal saloon, reception rooms and the royal bedrooms.
+Rooms open to visitors include the Banqueting Room, the Great Kitchen, the Music Room, the Saloon, reception rooms and the royal bedrooms.

-The banqueting room features a colossal 9.1m- (30 ft)-high chandelier weighing around one ton and George IV would host massive feasts here, sometimes with up to 70 different courses.
+The Banqueting Room features a colossal 9.1m- (30 ft)-high chandelier weighing around one tonne and George IV would host massive feasts here, sometimes with up to 70 different courses.

 There is an exhibition in the Royal Pavilion’s Prince Regent Gallery (on the first floor) showing how the saloon was restored.

-The reception rooms include the Long Gallery, which links the main state rooms, the Banqueting Room Gallery, where guests would retire after dinner to talk and drink and the Music Room Gallery, where guests would go after visiting the music room.
+The reception rooms include the Long Gallery near the main entrance, which links the main state rooms, the Banqueting Room Gallery, where guests would retire after dinner to talk and drink and the Music Room Gallery, where guests would go after visiting the music room.

-The royal bedrooms include both the king’s apartments, the Yellow Bow Rooms and Queen Victoria’s apartments.
+The royal bedrooms include the king’s apartments on the ground floor and the Yellow Bow Rooms and Queen Victoria’s apartments on the first floor.

 King George IV’s apartment was moved to the ground floor during John Nash’s redesign and it is decorated in a moderate style compared with the building’s public rooms with mostly English and French furnishings although the wallpaper still features Asian motifs.